 From 2000 to 2013, the United States reduced car accident deaths by 31 percent.
 While this figure is impressive, our country still is falling behind when it comes to the prevention of these tragic accidents.

 In 2013, compared to 19 other high-income countries, the U.S. still has the highest rate of car crash deaths, at a rate of 10.3 per 100,000 people – or about 90 people per day.
 This is more than twice the combined average of the other countries in the Vital Signs report released by the Centers for Disease Control and Prevention.

 Countries that were included in this report, in addition to the U.S., include Australia, Austria, Belgium, Canada, Denmark, Finland, France, Germany, Ireland, Israel, Japan, Netherlands, New Zealand, Norway, Slovenia, Spain, Sweden, Switzerland, and the United Kingdom.
 The average reduction in car crash deaths among these countries was 56 percent, with the highest rate of 75 percent in Spain.
-The countries with the lowest rate of accident deaths per 100,000 people are Sweden with 2.7, the United Kingdom with 2.8, and Switzerland with 3.3.
+The countries with the lowest rate of accident deaths per 100,000 people are Sweden at 2.7, the United Kingdom at 2.8, and Switzerland at 3.3.